hlynch/Bayesian2020/docs/Week-5-lecture.md

 $$
 and so forth.

-3. Continue iterating through the chain a large number of times, until the chain has converged (we haven’t yet discussed how we would test convergence yet).
+3. Continue iterating through the chain a large number of times, until the chain has converged (we haven’t discussed how we would test convergence yet).

 EXERCISE: We're going to practice this a bit using a simple example inspired by our earlier work on the uniform triangle distribution.
 Earlier we drew samples from a uniform triangle distribution using Rejection Sampling.
 Here we are going to use Gibbs Sampling.
 First, you will need to work out the two conditional probabilities $p(x|y)$ and  $p(y|x)$.
 You could of course use Bayes Theorem to calculate this